nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-maintaining-a-dxp-installation/02-backing-up.md

 ## Backing up DXP's File System

+It's best to back up your entire application server and [Liferay Home folder](../08-reference/01-liferay-home.md) contents.

+The application server has the DXP descriptors, deployments, and dependencies you might have customized.
+If you've customized DXP's `web.xml` file, for example, you'll want to back it up because a DXP patch's `web.xml` always overwrites the existing one.
+Backing up your entire application server is suggested.

+The Liferay Home folder is important to back up because it contains the following files (and more):

-The [Liferay Home folder](../08-reference/01-liferay-home.md) stores DXP's properties configuration files, such as `portal-setup- wizard.properties` and `portal-ext.properties`.
+- **Portal properties:** The Liferay Home folder stores DXP's [portal properties files](https://help.liferay.com/hc/en-us/articles/360028712292-Portal-Properties), such as `portal-setup-wizard.properties` and `portal-ext.properties`.
 You should absolutely back them up.
-In fact, it's best to back up your entire application server and Liferay Home folder contents.

-DXP stores configuration files, search indexes, and cache information in Liferay Home's `/data` folder.
-If you're using the File System store or the Advanced File System store, the [Documents and Media repository](../02-setting-up-liferay-dxp/02-configuring-your-document-repository.md) is also stored here by default.
+- **`/data` folder:** DXP stores configuration files, search indexes, and cache information in Liferay Home's `/data` folder.
+If you're using the File System store or the Advanced File System store, the [Documents and Media repository](https://help.liferay.com/hc/en-us/articles/360028810112-Document-Repository-Configuration) is also stored here by default.
 It's always important to back up your `/data` folder.

-The files that comprise DXP's OSGi runtime are stored in Liferay Home's `/osgi` folder.
+- **`/osgi` folder:** The files that comprise DXP's OSGi runtime are stored in Liferay Home's `/osgi` folder.
 It contains all of the app and module JAR files deployed to DXP.
 The `/osgi` folder also contains other required JAR files, [configuration files](https://help.liferay.com/hc/en-us/articles/360029131651-Understanding-System-Configuration-Files), and log files.
-It's also important to back up your `/osgi` folder.

-Liferay Home's `/logs` folder contains DXP's log files.
-If a problem occurs on DXP, the log files often provide valuable information for determining what went wrong.
+- **`/logs` folder:** Contains DXP's log files.
+If a problem occurs on DXP, the log files provide information for determining what went wrong.

 The `/data`, `/osgi`, and `/logs` folders are all contained in the Liferay Home folder.
 Thus, if you're backing up both your application server folder and your Liferay Home folder, you're in good shape.

-**Important:** If you configured your [Documents and Media repository](../02-setting-up-liferay-dxp/02-configuring-your-document-repository.md) to a location other than the default location, back up that location.
+**Important:** If you configured your [Documents and Media repository](https://help.liferay.com/hc/en-us/articles/360028810112-Document-Repository-Configuration) to a location other than the default location, back up that location.

 ## Backing up DXP's Database